Discrimination Law Chicago

 ▪ Denying employment opportunities to a person because of marriage to, or association with, an individual of a particular race, religion, national origin, or an individual with a disability.

-Contact Caffarelli & Associates for a free consultation if you believe you are a victim of discrimination at work.
+Contact your local employment lawyer in Chicago for a free consultation if you believe you are a victim of discrimination at work.
 We can help with cases of discrimination law, harassment law, employment law, and more.